 However, for those that are south coming north, the easiest route is just driving straight up.

 If you’re coming from Canada, Black Ball Ferry runs four times daily in summer between Victoria, BC, and Port Angeles.

 When planning your trip make sure to take into consideration the ferry scheduled time, the boarding time, unload time, and the drive.

 Since the 7 Lakes Basin resides in the Olympic National Park, and requires a day pass, which is $30 per vehicle for 7 days, and can only be used in the Olympic National Park.

 However, a better option is the America the Beautiful Pass, which is only $80 for all the National Parks and National Forests in the United States.
 Not to mention, this pass is great for an entire year!
 Whoop!

-A permit also required for any overnight/backpacking trips, click here for more info on permits.
-Wilderness Camping Permits required for all overnight trips into the Olympic National Park backcountry.
+A permit is also required for any overnight/backpacking trips, click here for more info on permits.
+Wilderness Camping Permits are required for all overnight trips into the Olympic National Park backcountry.
 The fee for each Wilderness Camping Permit is $8 per person per night plus a $6 per permit fee.
-Maximum group size is 12 people in most places.
+The maximum group size is 12 people in most places.
 There is no charge for youth 15 years and under, but they still count towards group size.
 Click here to get your permit.

-Along with your permits, a bear canisters also required, while backpacking Washington’s Olympic National Park.
-This is for your safety and others’ safety, it’s always better to be preventative by keeping the animals at bay by reducing the scent, and protects your food.
+Along with your permits, bear canisters are also required, while backpacking Washington’s Olympic National Park.
+This is for your safety and others’ safety, it’s always better to be preventative by keeping the animals at bay reducing the scent, and protecting your food.

 Check out the bear canister I use here!